psychemedia/storytelling-notes/curse_of_macha.md

 'Unsheath your swords and hew yonder man to death,' said the king.

-['Help me,' she cried to the bystanders, 'for a mother hath borne each one of you.]
+'Help me,' she cried to the bystanders, 'for a mother hath borne each one of you.
 Give me, (O King), but a short delay, until I am delivered.'

 'It shall not be so,' replied the king.

 'Then shame upon you who have shown so little respect for me,' she cried.
 'Because you take no pity upon me, a heavier infamy will fall upon you.'
-[What is your name?' asked the king.
+'What is your name?' asked the king.
 'My name,' said she, 'and the name of that which I shall bear, will for ever cleave to the place of this assembly.
 I am Macha, daughter of Sainreth mac in Botha.]
 Bring up the horses beside me!'
 It was done, and she outran the horses and arrived first at the end of the course.
 Then she gave vent to a cry in her pain, but God helped her, and she bare twins, a son and a daughter, before the horses reached the goal.
 [Therefore is the place called Emain Macha,' `[Lat., Emania.
 Now Navan Fort, two miles west of Annagh.
 For other supposed origins of the name see Ann.
 Four Masters, A. M. 4532, and notes; Cormac's Glossary, ed.
 Dr. W. Stokes, p.
 63 ; O'Curry MS. Mat., Appendix No. xxxviii. pp. 526-528.]` or 'the twins of Macha.']

 All who heard that cry were suddenly seized with weakness, so that they had no more strength than the woman in her pain.
 And she said, 'From this hour the ignominy that you have inflicted upon me will redound to the shame of each one of you.
 When a time of oppression falls upon you, each one of you who dwells in this province will be overcome with weakness, as the weakness of a woman in child-birth, and this will remain upon you for five days and four nights ; to the ninth generation it shall be so.' `[ The Cessnóiden Ukad seems, however, to have lasted for a much longer time than this.
 See Táin bó Cuailgne (Prol. and sec.
 94, 96, etc. ), and Additional Note.]`